-The legends have it that once the sacred rivers of India such as Ganga, Yamuna, Saraswati, Mahanadi, Sarayu, Narmada, Godavari, Krishna and Kaveri reached out to Lord Brahma with a request to purify their water which has become dirty because people have washed their sins in them.
+Legends have it that once the sacred rivers of India such as Ganga, Yamuna, Saraswati, Mahanadi, Sarayu, Narmada, Godavari, Krishna and Kaveri reached Lord Brahma with a request to purify their water which has become dirty because people have washed their sins in them.
 On hearing the plea of these rivers, Lord Brahma asked them to combine and take a bath in Mahamaham tank to become pure again.

-Flag Hoisting Ceremony.
-A special flag hoisting is carried out amidst celebrations.
+1. Flag Hoisting Ceremony.
+Special flag hoisting is carried out amidst celebrations.
 The festival begins after the flag is hoisted at Vaishnavi and many other significant shrines of the city.

-Last and Upcoming Mahamaham Festival.
 The last Mahamaham festival was held in 2016 on February 22.
-The date and time are fixed as per the astronomical positions of stars and planets.
-The next festival will be held in 2028, there is no confirmation about the month and date because the exact date will be revealed just a couple of years before the festival by the pandits.
+The next festival would be held in 2028, there is no confirmation about the month and date though, as the exact date will be revealed just a couple of years before the festival, by the pandits.

 The town of Kumbakonam is one of the prominent towns from the bygone era which was known for its rich architecture, art, and culture.
 Locals claim that Kumbakonam town is home to more than 180 Hindu temples.
 Some temples also feature intricate carvings on its walls depicting the verses from Ramayana.
 The town has a well-established transportation network which makes it easy to reach here via airways, roadways, and railways.
-From Delhi, Mumbai, Kolkata, and Bengaluru, Kumbakonam is nearly 2,500 km, 1,300 km, 1,900 km, and 400 km away respectively.
+From Delhi, Mumbai, Kolkata, and Bengaluru, Kumbakonam is nearly 2,500, 1,300, 1,900, and 400 away respectively.

 By Rail.
 The nearest railway station to the city is the Kumbakonam railway station.
 After deboarding the train one can hire a taxi or get on a local bus to reach the desired destination in the city.
 Mailaduturai Express is a direct train from Bengaluru to Kumbakonam.
 There are no direct trains from Delhi, Mumbai, and Kolkata to this station.
 From the Chennai Egmore Railway Station, one may travel via Trichy Express, or Rame Swaram Express, Jan Shatabdi Express from Coimbatore Junction and Uzhavan Express if arriving from Madurai Junction to reach Kumbakonam.

 By Road.
 People can easily reach the city by inter-state or intra-state tourist buses.
 The base price for bus travel from Bengaluru to Kumbakonam starts from Rs.900 onwards, from Chennai Rs.500 onwards and from Madurai Rs.
 550 onwards.
-One may also drive to the city if a long road trip has been in the back of the mind.
+One may also drive to the city if the idea of a long road trip excites you.